TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/poc.md

 as well as demonstrate Tyk's capabilities.

 These open-source projects are actively being updated and improved.
 They are also being used daily by Tyk engineers.
-If you have questions or would like to request us for a certain integration or to add a new example, please submit a request to each of the repos respectively.
+If you have questions or would like to request us to build a certain integration or to add a new example, please submit a request to each of the repos respectively.

 Docker compose environment (tyk-demo)
 Kubernetes environment (tyk-k8s-demo)